cloudmesh/classes/docs/source/overview.rst

 * This document supersedes any assignment dates and comments regarding assignments made in videos or stated elsewhere
 * Official and additional announcements will be send via CANVAS
-* All lectures are assigned Monday's
+* All lectures are assigned Friday's
-* All discussions and homework are due Friday's
+* All discussions and homework are the Friday after that if not specified otherwise.
+Precise dates witll be published in CANVAS
 * Note calendar and content may change

 +------------+-------+------------+------------------------------------+